-Attribute code Description Applies to Dm Do not Migrate prevents directories and files from being migrated from the server's hard disk to another storage medium.
-Directories and files Ds Do not Suballocate prevents data from being suballocated.
-Files only Н The Hidden attribute hides directories and files so they cannot be listed using the DIR command.
-Directories and files I Index allows large files to be accessed quickly by indexing files with more than 64 File Allocation Table (FAT) entries.
+Attribute code Description Applies to I Index allows large files to be accessed quickly by indexing files with more than 64 File Allocation Table (FAT) entries.
 This attribute is set automatically.
 Files only lc Immediate Compress sets data to be compressed as soon as a file is closed.
 If applied to a directory, every file in the directory is compressed as each file is closed.
-Directories and files N Normal indicates the Read/Write attribute is assigned and the Shareable attribute is not.
+Directories and files Ν Normal indicates the Read/Write attribute is assigned and the Shareable attribute is not.
 This is the default attribute assignment for all new files.
 Directories and files Ρ Purge flags a directory or file to be erased from the system as soon as it is deleted.
 Purged directories and files cannot be recovered.
 Directories and files Ri Rename Inhibit prevents the directory or file name from being modified.
 Directories and files Ro Read Only prevents a file from being modified.
 This attribute automatically sets Delete Inhibit and Rename Inhibit.
 Files only Rw Read/Write allows you to write to a file.
 All files are created with this attribute.
 Files only Sh Shareable allows more than one user to access the file at the same time.
 This attribute is usually used with Read Only.
 Files only Sy The System attribute hides the directory or file so it cannot be seen by using the DIR command.
 System is normally used with operating system files, such as DOS system files.
-Directories and files Т Transactional allows a file to be tracked and protected by the Transaction Tracking System (TTS).
-Files only

-Attribute code Description Applies to X The Execute Only attribute prevents the file from being copied, modified, or backed up.
+Directories and files т Transactional allows a file to be tracked and protected by the Transaction Tracking System (TTS).
+Files only х The Execute Only attribute prevents the file from being copied, modified, or backed up.
 It does allow renaming.
 The only way to remove this attribute is to delete the file.
 Use the attribute for program files such as .EXE or .COM.
 Make a copy of a file before you flag it as Execute Only, so you can replace the file if it becomes corrupted.
 Files only